-Beyond the environmental impact, they all have the potential to corrode our roads (more so with the chloride-based products and not so much with the carbohydrate deicers) and they also don’t all work the same in very cold temperatures (sorry, but nothing beats out Calcium Chloride for breaking up ice in frigid weather).
+Beyond the environmental impact, all deicers have the potential to corrode our roads (more so with the chloride-based products and not so much with the carbohydrate deicers) and the deicers also don’t all work the same in very cold temperatures (sorry, but nothing beats out Calcium Chloride for melting ice in frigid weather).

-There are three basic types of deicers out there, and each type has their own strengths and weaknesses.
+There are three basic types of deicers out there, and each type has its own strengths and weaknesses.
 The three categories we will cover are chloride-based deicers, acetate-based deicers, and carbohydrate-based deicers.

 All chloride-based products are highly corrosive to metals and moderately corrosive to concrete.
-More importantly, chloride-based deicers are harmful to plants, moderately harmful to soil and waterways, yet they at least have little impact on air quality.
+More importantly, in larger concentrations, chloride-based deicers are harmful to plants, moderately harmful to soil and waterways, yet they have little impact on air quality.

 In other words, if you put enough salt on your plants, they are going to die.
-A little salt in the river won’t hurt anything, but after years of use, salinity starts adding up which can be toxic for aquatic life.
+You can think of it this way.
+You can put a pinch of salt next to one of your plants and you won’t see a change to the health of your plant.
+If you add five pounds of salt around a small potted plant, expect something bad to happen.
+A little salt in the river won’t hurt anything, but start dumping tons of salt in the water and salinity starts adding up which can be toxic for freshwater aquatic life.

-Generally, most people do not spread calcium chloride or magnesium chloride by themselves because of the cost as compared to rock salt.
+Generally, most people do not spread calcium chloride or magnesium chloride in 100% pure form because the cost is significantly higher compared to rock salt.
 Instead, most people will use them in blends with rock salt allowing for maximum impact while keeping costs reasonable.

-Acetate-based deicers do not poison the ground and waterways with chlorine and in small amounts they can act as fertilizer.
-The key point is “small amounts.”
-Deicers like Calcium Magnesium Acetate (one of our favorites), Potassium Acetate, and Sodium Acetate are moderately corrosive, don’t hurt soil or the air in moderation, but in larger quantities they can be devastating to plants and aquatic life.
+Acetate-based deicers do not poison the ground and waterways with chlorine and in moderate amounts, they can act as fertilizer.
+The key point is “moderate amounts.”
+Deicers like Calcium Magnesium Acetate (one of our favorites), Potassium Acetate, and Sodium Acetate are moderately corrosive, don’t hurt soil or the air when used in moderation, but in larger quantities, they can be devastating to plants and aquatic life.

-Carbohydrate-based deicers have a similar effect upon plants and aquatic life as acetate-based deicers.
-The sugars are going to spur the growth of micro-organisms which steal necessary resource for growth from plant and aquatic life.
-If you have every mixed in compost into your soil without having let the compost “cook thoroughly” or break down all the way, you may have seen plants you put in that soil struggle or even die.
+Carbohydrate-based deicers have a similar effect on plants and aquatic life as acetate-based deicers.
+In larger concentrations, the sugars are going to spur the growth of micro-organisms which steal necessary resources for growth from plant and aquatic life.
+If you have ever mixed compost into your soil without having let the compost “cook thoroughly” or break down all the way, you may have seen plants you put in that soil struggle or even die.
 These carbohydrate deicers can have the same effect in larger concentrations.
 While bacteria break down the deicer, they use up nitrogen and oxygen, and if there is too much carb-based deicer in an area, plant or aquatic life can be killed.

 In the end, the deicer for you will be what fits your personal choice and yet still removes the ice.
 One of our personal favorites is Calcium Magnesium Acetate for when temperatures are above 15 degrees.
 It is one of the friendliest deicing products available that is commonly found in the market.